mironsuarez/mironsuarez.github.io/projects/ovin-lovin.md

 ## Impact
 Together we shipped a fully authenticated community cookbook tailored to UH students, complete with contribution workflows, vendor sourcing, and engagement telemetry.
 The experience now greets members with personalized tips, curates top-rated dishes, and keeps vendors in sync so students can cook more and spend less.

+Learn more at <a href="https://club-oven-lovin.github.io/">club-oven-lovin.github.io</a>.
+See website at <a href="https://club-oven-lovin.vercel.app//">club-oven-lovin.vercel.app/</a>.